regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 You should limit the RELATED connection due to the SIP helper by restricting the destination address to the RTP server farm of your provider ::

- iptables -A FORWARD -m state --state RELATED -m helper \
+ iptables -A FORWARD -m conntrack --ctstate RELATED -m helper \
  	--helper sip -d $ISP_RTP_SERVER -p udp -j ACCEPT

 Example: h323 helper